neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.f
+.. method:: CVode.f(t, yvec, ypvec)

-    Syntax:
-        ``cvode.f(t, yvec, ypvec)``

-    Description:
     returns f(yvec, t) in the :class:`Vector` ypvec. f is the existing model.
     Size of yvec must be equal to the number of states ( ie vector size returned by :meth:`CVode.states`). ypvec will be resized to the proper size.
     Note that the order of the states in the vector is indicated by the names returned by :meth:`CVode.statename`

     .. warning::
         Works only for global variable time step method.